kostarter/dataviz-opensource/superset/README.md

 ## First Part : Install

-Apache superset needs Python 3 so firstable, install Miniconda and use its virtual environment.
+Apache Superset needs Python 3 so firstable, install Miniconda and use its virtual environment.

 ```console sbtshell
 conda activate